Successful Christian Fasting – 7 Steps

-Today, I will employ seven steps to describe how to do a Christian fast.
-These are biblical activities that we should execute as we undertake Christian fasting.
+Today, I will employ seven steps describing how to execute Christian fasting successfully.
+These are biblical tasks that we should perform to undertake Christian fasting.

 Successful Christian fasting is different from all other forms of fasting.
 It differs in perspective, activities, fast duration, fasting goals, purpose, and result.